 Educate yourself, others and promote empathy

 Sometimes people use slurs, offensive language, bigoted words and racist “jokes” because they don’t know or understand the origin of those words.
-Or they make generalizations about people they know little about.
-You can help to correct inaccuracies by providing reliable information, historical context when relevant and statistics when the example cited is a “single story” rather than a nuanced and complex understanding of people or a whole nation.
+They may be making generalizations about people they know little about.
+You can help to correct inaccuracies by providing reliable information, historical context and statistics, when relevant.
+You can also point out when the example is a “single story” rather than a nuanced and complex understanding of people or a whole nation.
 Help fill in the blanks, dispel stereotypes and contextualize people’s uninformed use of words and language.
 When you discuss it from an educational perspective, you also provide an opportunity for those to empathize with others.
 Instead of putting people down, we can use that energy to understand people who are different than we are, assuming there is good will on both ends.
 Learning to empathize with others’ lives, feelings, experiences and situations is what makes us human and helps us connect with one another.